OfficeDev/office-scripts-docs/docs/overview/excel.md

 To use Office Scripts, you'll need the following.

-1. Excel for Windows or Excel on the web.
+1. Excel for Windows, for Mac, or on the web.

-    > [!TIP]
-    > Office Scripts are now available in Office on Mac for [Office Insiders](https://insider.office.com/).

 1. OneDrive for Business.
 1. Any commercial or educational Microsoft 365 license with access to the Microsoft 365 Office desktop apps, such as: